Responsibilities of providers within the NDIS

 Providers must comply with Australian Consumer Law and other requirements of the Competition and Consumer Act.

-Australian Consumer Law (ACL) governs the interactions between businesses and consumers by:
+Australian Consumer Law (consumer law) governs the interactions between businesses and consumers by:

 - detailing the rights for consumers

 - placing obligations on businesses.

-You must understand your obligations under ACL when supplying consumers with a disability.
+You must understand your obligations under consumer law when supplying consumers with a disability.
 Failure to do so is breaking the law, and can result in prosecution.

 Further information can be found in the Australian Competition and Consumer Commission (ACCC) publication “A Guide to Competition and Consumer Law for Businesses Selling to and Supplying Consumers with Disability”